Learn About B2B Commerce

 - Complex shipping functionality allowing for multiple delivery dates and locations

-- Multiple payment types such as credit cards, purchase orders, and automated clearing house transactions (ACH), which pulls funds directly from bank accounts
+- Multiple payment types including credit cards, purchase orders, and automated clearing house (ACH) transactions

 Since B2B transactions are often made over time by long-term customers, capturing commerce data is super important.
 That’s why B2B Commerce is built natively on the Salesforce Lightning Platform.
 It integrates out-of-the-box with Salesforce CRM data from: